Steven Cowley: Career and research

 Following his PhD, Cowley completed postdoctoral research at the Culham Centre for Fusion Energy (CCFE).
-He returned to Princeton in 1987 and joined the faculty at University of California, Los Angeles (UCLA), in 1993, becoming full professor in 2000.
+He returned to Princeton in 1987 and joined the faculty at University of California, Los Angeles (UCLA) in 1993, becoming full professor in 2000.
 At Imperial College, London, Cowley led the plasma physics group from 2001 to 2003, while also serving as a part-time professor.
 He was appointed as the head of the EURATOM / CCFE Fusion Association in September 2008 and as CEO of UKAEA in November 2009.

 On 18 March 2015, he was elected the 31st President of Corpus Christi College, Oxford, his alma mater: he took up the post on 1 October 2016.
 He is the first scientist to hold the post.

 On 1 July 2018, he was appointed director of the Princeton Plasma Physics Laboratory (PPPL).

 Cowley's research interests are in plasmas and nuclear fusion, in astrophysical plasmas and the laboratory, such as the Joint European Torus (JET) and the International Thermonuclear Experimental Reactor (ITER).
 His research has been funded by Science and Technology Facilities Council (STFC) and the Engineering and Physical Sciences Research Council (EPSRC).
 Cowley co-chaired the National Academy of Sciences assessment of plasma science in the United States.

+Inspiring Growth at PPPL

+Cowley has been central to PPPL’s new and expanded mission into research areas beyond traditional fusion work.
+This effort is culminating in the construction of a new building at PPPL: the Princeton Plasma Innovation Center (PPIC).
+PPIC is designed to support PPPL’s expanded mission into microelectronics, quantum sensors and devices, and sustainability sciences while housing theoretical and computational scientists.
+Cowley spoke of PPPL’s quest to diversify the Lab at the May 2024 PPIC groundbreaking.
+“The Lab had one mission until now, and that was delivering fusion energy,” Cowley said.
+“Now, that mission has broadened really because we need to serve the nation, and we have the skills to do that.”

+At the same time, Cowley has continued to express the Lab’s strong commitment to basic science research, including astrophysics.
+At the unveiling of the Facility for Laboratory Reconnection Experiments (FLARE) in June 2025, Cowley said the experiment — which is designed to study magnetic reconnection — represents the next generation of research into fundamental plasma physics and will serve as a collaborative research platform for scientists worldwide.

+“We have fulfilled our promise to design and build this one-of-a-kind device and offer it to the scientific community.
+I expect FLARE to produce important insights for plasma science in the coming years, and I just can't wait.”